Rayan-Emad1/EcoTech/README.md

 <img src="./readme/title3.svg"/>

-> We designed EcoTech using wireframes and mockups, iterating on the design to ensure easy navigation and a seamless user experience.
+> We designed EcoTech using wireframes and mockups using Figma, iterating on the design to ensure easy navigation and a seamless user experience.

 ### Mockups